A note on probability and Hilbert's VI problem: Elementary Probability

 \end{proof}

-It should be noticed that Tarski-Seidenberg theorem, and, even more, Sturm's theorem are purely existential.
-In fact, they predict existence or absence of solutions of polynomial equations and inequations in certain intervals even in cases in which the solutions cannot be found by radicals.
-There are other purely existential method to determine the existence of a solution, for instance via the positivstellensatz (see next section).
-These other methods are often more easily computable, as, although the determination remains NP complete, for many problems there is a polynomial solution (see \cite{Pa}).
+Notice that Tarski-Seidenberg and Sturm's theorems are purely existential results, establishing existence or absence of solutions of polynomial equations and inequalities even in cases in which the solutions cannot be explicitly found.

-This is exactly a situation in which the existential result is available, not difficult to apply and with an answer which is, in principle at least, definite, while an explicit determination of the probabilities which would satisfy the requirements is sometimes not possible; even the efforts of finding suitable approximations would be a waste of energy, as they would hardly ensure existence, and most of the probabilities being approximated would be useless anyway.